not-chciken/FloppyFloat/README.md

 FloppyFloat only relies on correct IEEE 754 floating point results in round to nearest mode.
 It's not relying on floating point exceptions flags, particular NaN values, rounding modes, tininess detection before or after rounding, and so forth.
-Hence, you can even use it on systems like the [XuanTie C910](https://www.riscfive.com/2023/03/09/t-head-xuantie-c910-risc-v/), which break IEEE 754 compliance by not setting floating point exception flags in certai cases.
+Hence, you could even use it on systems like the [XuanTie C910](https://www.riscfive.com/2023/03/09/t-head-xuantie-c910-risc-v/), which break IEEE 754 compliance by not setting floating point exception flags in certain cases.

 Currently, FloppyFloat is able to mimic x86 SSE, ARM64, and RISC-V FP characteristics.
 It should work on several host systems (the system that is executing the simulation), including x64, ARN, RISC-V, PowerPC, etc.
-Opposed to many soft float libraries, FloppyFloat does not rely on global state/variables.
-Hence, you can also use it to easily model heterogeneous systems.
+FloppyFloat also does not rely on global state/variables, which allows it to easily model heterogeneous systems.

 ## How Much Faster Is It?
 That pretty much depends on the used hardware, the executed instructions and rounding modes, and status of the exception flags.
-Assuming a likely scenario with default rounding modes, you should get the following results on an AMD Threadripper 3990X:
+Assuming a likely scenario with RoundTiesToEven, you should get the following results on an AMD Threadripper 3990X:

 ```mermaid
 xychart-beta horizontal